 Inviting nature home with the Backyard Habitat Certification Program

 Washington County resident Susan Nolte started her garden nearly 30 years ago with a focus on creating an edible landscape.
-Through volunteering with Portland Audubon she learned about the impacts of habitat loss throughout our region.
-This led her to enroll her property in the Backyard Habitat Certification Program (BHCP), a collaboration between Columbia Land Trust and Portland Audubon, and begin the process of re-wilding her yard.
+Through volunteering with Bird Alliance of Oregon (formerly Portland Audubon) she learned about the impacts of habitat loss throughout our region.
+This led her to enroll her property in the Backyard Habitat Certification Program (BHCP), a collaboration between Columbia Land Trust and Bird Alliance of Oregon, and begin the process of re-wilding her yard.

 What is the BHCP?